HaibinLai/HaibinLai.github.io/_pages/about_back.md

   </div>
 </div>

-Haibin's peak productivity occurred "3 hours before deadline" with a 300% efficiency boost, more than 3× faster than baseline.
+Haibin's peak productivity occurred "3 hours before deadline" with a 300% efficiency boost.
 Also, the Pomodoro technique resulted in 150% efficiency.
 And  Classical Music yielded 145% efficiency for coding and experimenting.

 # Contact